AlekReider/starter-micro-api/README.md

 cp .env_example .env
 ```

-Set value of the *HOST* environment variable equals the host of the Olympe Docs Service app in .env file
+ In the .env file, set the *HOST* environment variable to the *host* of the Olympe Docs Service application
 ## 3. Usage

 ```bash
 node parser --rootTags rootTag1,rootTag2 --projects projectName1,projectName2 ---outPaths outPutDir1,outputDir2
 ```

-rootTags and --projects are required \
+The rootTags and --projects parameters are mandatory \
+The number of root tags and projects must be the same \
-if you don't pass --outPaths generated docs files will be stored in the current parser directory
+If you do not pass the -outPaths parameter, the generated docs files will be stored in the current parser directory